-IBM has maintained a leading position in offering business and IT services to the retail and CPG industry for many decades.
+IBM has held a leading position in business and IT services in the retail and CPG industries for several decades.
 It offers centers of competency and architectural blueprints to support its service offerings.

+Infosys°

-Infosys® Infosys has experience in delivering end-to-end service offerings and platforms to retail and CPG firms.
-It offers a rich portfolio of services and solutions plus proprietary tools to help retailers with digital transformation.
+Infosys has experience delivering end-to-end service offerings and platforms to retail and CPG firms.
+It offers a rich portfolio of services and solutions, including proprietary tools, to help retailers with digital transformation.

-TCS provides IT services and solutions globally, with substantial expertise in offering transformation services to retail and CPG companies.
-The company's Al-based TCS Algo Retail framework and platforms help it to derive business value using data and algorithms.
+TCS provides IT services and solutions globally, with substantial expertise in transformation services to retail and CPG clients.
+TCS' Albased Algo Retail products and platforms help it to derive business value using data and algorithms.

-Wipro offers strategy, business and IT consulting services across the retail and CPG sector.
-It has in-depth experience and a robust partner ecosystem to help midsize and large retailers in digital transformation.
+Wipro offers strategy, business and IT consulting services across retail and CPG.
+It has in-depth experience and a robust partner ecosystem to help midsize and large retailers achieve digital transformation.